ABBANAPURI0445/AzureDevops/Docker/Docker.md

    3. Deploy into Platform
         1. if you want to deploy Java application? where we deploy?
             1. You can deploy any OS (Linux or Windows, Mac)
-            2. You need to deploy in Specific Middileware
+            2. You need to deploy in Specific Application Server (Middileware)
                 1. tomcat
                 2. weblogic
                 3. Wildfly